New Zealand has made commitments to the following international and domestic emission targets.

-To report on progress towards the 2020 target, we apply the target accounting approach which uses only a subset of all emissions and removals from the LULUCF sector that include forests planted post-1989, changes in emissions and removals in pre-1990 forests that result from changes in forest management practices, and deforestation.
+We applied the target accounting approach which uses only a subset of all emissions and removals from the LULUCF sector that include forests planted post-1989, changes in emissions and removals in pre-1990 forests that result from changes in forest management practices, and deforestation.

-For more information on target accounting see the Emissions, reporting and accounting text box below.
+For more information on target accounting see the Emissions reporting and accounting text box below.

 To show progress towards our international targets, we use the accounting guidelines developed and agreed by the UNFCCC for the relevant target.
 Each target period has its own set of rules/guidelines, and we follow these as appropriate for the target period.